Sailaukan/visit/README.md

 # Personal Website - Shakhnazar's Quiz App

 Welcome to the repository for my personal website, featuring a fun quiz app where you can test how well you know me!
-This website showcases my skills in web development and my personal interests.
+This website showcases my skills and my personal interests.
 Explore and enjoy!

 ## Project Overview